Local Versus Global

 Finding Out What The Threat Is

 If we do find the hazard from cosmic impacts to be a matter of concern, what can we do about it?
-The first step is to gain more knowledge.
-Currently, we have discovered probably about 60 percent of the near-Earth asteroid and short-period comet population having body sizes of 1.5 kilometers or larger, whose impacts could have global consequences.
-For smaller asteroids and comets, our knowledge of the population is correspondingly less complete.
+The first step is to gain more knowledge about the population of kilometer-sized asteroids and comets and smaller.

 Thus, it is providential that a straightforward survey strategy address the greatest hazard (largest objects) first and evolve to evaluate more thoroughly the lesser hazard as time progresses.
 Through such a stepwise increase in our knowledge, we can prudently evaluate what approach should be taken to mitigate any possible hazard.
 For any asteroid or short-period comet actually found to be in a menacing orbit, chances are quite high that we will have decades of advance warning before a hazardous encounter would occur.